Fanny Bay: Shellfish

 Fanny Bay is well known as a source of farmed shellfish, specifically Pacific oysters (scientific name Crassostrea gigas), manila clams (Venerupis philippinarum), savoury clams (Nuttallia obscurata) and mussels (Mytilus galloprovincialis), for both domestic and global markets.

 Oysters were introduced to the area as early as 1912 or 1913, with further seedings around 1925.
 As a result of the lack of Pacific oysters from Japan during World War II, further seeding occurred in 1942 (along with seedings in other parts of the Strait of Georgia).

-Eikichi Kagetsu introduced 9 crates of oyster seed from Japan around 1926-1927 In the 1930s they received permission from the E&N Railway to use 10 acres along the shore to develop oyster culture.
+Eikichi Kagetsu introduced 9 crates of oyster seed from Japan around 1926-1927.
+In the 1930s they received permission from the E&N Railway to use 10 acres along the shore to develop oyster culture.

-Oyster and clam seeding in Baynes Sound at Fanny Bay occurred about 1947, by Joseph McLellan, a pioneer in oyster aquaculture.
+Oyster and clam seeding in Baynes Sound at Fanny Bay occurred around 1947, by Joseph McLellan, a pioneer in oyster aquaculture.
 McLellan imported his first batch of oyster seed from Japan and seeded the beach areas around Fanny Bay - Mud Bay, Ship Point, Buckley Bay and Denman Island.

 McLellan's descendants still own and operate the oyster and clam farm located in Fanny Bay, Mac's Oysters Ltd.

 Manila clam seed was inadvertently included in Joseph McLellan's initial seed shipments from Japan.